Exuma Cays Land and Sea Park: Fauna

 The rare Bahamian hutia is the only terrestrial mammal native to the Bahamas, and was introduced into the park in 1973.
-There are a number of seabirds that nest in the park, including Audubon's shearwater, white-tailed tropicbird, brown noddy and six species of terns (bridled, least, roseate, royal, sandwich and sooty).
+There are a number of seabirds that nest in the park, including Sargasso shearwater, white-tailed tropicbird, brown noddy and six species of terns (bridled, least, roseate, royal, sandwich and sooty).
 The endangered Allen Cays rock iguana (Cyclura cychlura inornata) is found on several islands in the Exumas.
 The coral reefs, marine invertebrates and many species of fish are also noteworthy.

 Overfishing has caused many commercial species to show large declines, but the Exuma Land and Sea Park still has a healthy breeding population of conch, grouper and lobster.
 In 1985, the Bahamas National Trust took a bold conservation stance: the Exuma Park was made a protected replenishment zone.
 All fishing is prohibited within the boundaries of the park.
 Ospreys (Pandion haliaetus), also known as fishhawks, are the only creatures allowed to fish in the park.
 The benefits of this initiative are far-reaching.
 There is evidence that more marine species are reaching adulthood and are restocking areas outside the park boundaries.